Skip to main content

 ...

-To achieve this goal, our Crew will navigate to https://www.kayak.com, perform a search, and extract each flight detail, which translates to the following steps:
+To achieve this goal, the Crew will navigate to https://www.kayak.com, perform a search, and extract each flight detail, which translates to the following steps:

-To perform those steps, we will create 2 Agents:
+To perform those steps, you’ll create 2 Agents:

 The “Search Flights” Agent will need: